 The unspoken secret to cooking with wine is to use it sparingly.
-If your hand is heavy on the wine, the dish can become unbalanced, and the wine flavors might be too dominant instead of complimentary.
-Add a little wine at a time, taste the dish and adjust accordingly.
+If your hand is heavy on the wine, the dish can become unbalanced, and the wine flavors might be too dominant instead of complementary.
+Add a little wine at a time, taste the dish, and adjust accordingly.

 A Chardonnay or Pinot Gris is the preferred white wine to make delectable creamy sauces over white meats, or a Rhine Riesling goes well with fish, pork, chicken, and seafood.

 Pinot Noir is a great red wine for pork, salmon, mushroom, and Merlot.
 Cabernet or Shiraz is preferred when cooking a Bolognese, Osso Bucco, or classic fillets.

 Aged red wines are better for cooking instead of using newly bottled reds, and high tannin levels will make the wine overpowering.

 Several recipes call for mixing red and white wine, but there is no rule.
 The best suggestion is to experiment or try out these fantastic tested recipes.

 When thinking about drinking wine, you might have favorites and try to stick to specific blends, grapes, wineries, or regional wines, but what about mixing red and white wines to create a new concoction?

 Here are some tips for blending wine like a pro so that you don’t spoil or waste the good stuff.
 These tips can fail, but there is no fail-safe way to do it; testing is vital, so here goes: